 Further down Wilhelmstrasse – about one block, maybe two if you count An Der Kolonnade as a street, which I suppose it really is these days although it didn’t exist before 1945 – is the Peking Ente, a Chinese restaurant.
 If you are going shopping at the Berlin Mall (great pun, BTW) you will walk past it as it is on the opposite corner to the Mall.
 This building – the Peking Ente – is interesting for a number of reasons.
 If I’ve read James P. O’Donnell’s “The Bunker” correctly, the Mohnke breakout group smashed a cellar window from this site after Hitler’s suicide and ran across the road to Mohrenstrasse U Bahn station (which at the time was Kaiserhof U Bahn station) to start their breakout.
 When you get there you’ll be surprised at how close the Peking Ente is to the entrance to the station.
 Mohnke’s breakout group would have had to run about 100 metres.
 The O’Donnell book is, IMO, the best book on the bunker even though – or maybe in this case because -it is written by a journalist:

 Secondly, the restaurant advertises itself as being on the site of Hitler’s Chancellery.
 I don’t believe it is.
 I believe it’s on the site of the Borsig Palace which was the only building on Vossstrasse not to be demolished during the building of Hitler’s New Reich Chancellery.
 Also, the line of buildings currently on that part of Wilhelmstrasse is, IMO, moved back about ten metres from the original Wilhelmstrasse frontage.
 The Borsig Palace, from memory, served as the headquarters of the emasculted SA after the Night of the Long Knives.
-For some reason, Hitler and Speer decided to incorporate it into the New Reich Chancelleryt.
+For some reason, ( according to the excellent DVD series Atelier-Neubauer, it was because the Borsig family had been keen supporters of Hitler in the early days) Hitler and Speer decided to incorporate it into the New Reich Chancelleryt.
 Here is what it looked like:

 In the photo above, the Mohrenstrasse U Bahn entrance in just behind the statue of the General at lower right, so the breakout group had run across this road from roughly where the Borsig Palace was.
 This is what it looked like after the war: